satishkarki/blog/src/markdown/Git.md

 title: Git to Know
 author: Satish Karki
 date: October 1, 2021
+tags: Git
 ---
-# **Git to Know**

--  Version Control System

-- Distributed VCS

-- Every user clones a copy of a repository

-- This clone has all of the metadata of the original while the original itself is stored on a self-hosted server or github
+A programmer's must have tool but its use is not confined to coding only.
+Imagine changing the `config` file of an application and you messed it up completely.
+Worry no more, you can revert to the original configuration, with one liner if you know how git works.

-- It also synchronise code between multiple people working on the same project
+Git is the most commonly used version control system.
+It is a distributed VCS, complete codebase including its full version history is mirrored on every developer's computer.
+This feature helps to synchronise code between multiple people working on the same project.

-- Repository: a collection of source code